-This month I’ve been to a few shows, a couple of which took place over a weekend in Birmingham.
+This month I spent a weekend in Birmingham, as I had booked a couple of shows there.
 I stayed in the New Street Premier Inn by the railway station where, as usual, the staff were friendly and helpful, the room was comfortable, and their tasty cooked breakfast filled me up nicely each morning.
 I also had a couple of nice meals at the nearby Wetherspoons pub The Square Peg over the weekend, and a nice dinner at Pizza Hut just down the road from the hotel.
 I got some nice nibbles to have in my room from the local M&S as well, and spent a bit of time wandering through the Bullring & Grand Central shopping centre.

 Also, while I was having a general wander around the local area, I was able to find the huge animatronic bull from the opening ceremony of the Commonwealth Games, that they had put in Centenary Square for a while.
 It wasn’t moving around, it was just really impressive to look at, and I’ve shared some photos over on Instagram.
 They’ve since taken it away to do some restoration work on it, but my understanding is that it will be going back on display at some point.

-The first show I saw was Derren Brown: Showman, which is very difficult to review as everything that happens needs to be kept secret!
+The first show I saw was Showman by Derren Brown, which is very difficult to review as everything that happens needs to be kept secret!
 But basically, for those who don’t already know, Derren Brown is a mentalist and illusionist, and during his stage shows he uses magic, psychology, suggestion, misdirection and other techniques to read minds, make people act in unusual ways and do other tricks.

 I’ve got some of his previous stage shows on DVD, as well as some of his TV programmes, and there are more of his shows online too.
 They’re all very impressive, and I’m currently rewatching a lot of them, so I’ll be reviewing them here in my blog at a later date.
 But as a fan of his shows I was very keen to see him live, so I’m really glad I’ve finally done so.